Arnos Vale, Saint Vincent and the Grenadines

 Arnos Vale is a former agricultural estate and now a settlement in Greathead Bay, formerly Warrawarrou Bay, in southern Saint Vincent, in Saint Vincent and the Grenadines.
 It is centred 5 km southeast of the capital, Kingstown.
 The country's former main airport, E. T. Joshua Airport occupied part of the area, and used to be called Arnos Vale Airport.
 The area is mainly green and has a coastline to the south.
 As to the traditional parishes of the island, determining the local forerunner church and present local body, it lies in the parish of Saint George, which contains the capital and about half of the island's population.
 It is one of five parishes on the main island.

 The town hosts a 18,000-seat cricket and football stadium at the Arnos Vale Sports Complex.

-Relocation of airport to Argyle has led government to indicate willingness to transform the former airport into a residential area.
+The relocation of airport to Argyle has led the government to indicate willingness to transform the former airport into a residential area.